Field Education

 Jewish Theological Seminary, New York, N.Y.

-Lankenau Medical Center, Wynnewood, Penn.
+Lankenau Medical Center, Wynnewood, Pa.

 Lions Gate Retirement Center, Voorhees, N.J.